electricimp/Salesforce/examples/SmartRefrigerator/README.md

 1. Go to Setup
 2. Go to Create | Workflows & Approvals | Process Builder
 3. Click "New"
-4. Name the new Process "Update Case for Smart Fridge"
+4. Name the new Process "Post Chatter for Smart Fridge"

+#### Setup the Process Criteria
-5. Click "Add Object" and for "Find an Object" select "Case"
+1. Click "Add Object" and for "Find an Object" select "Case"
-6. Leave the process at "only when a record is created"
+2. Leave the process at "only when a record is created"
-7. Click "Add Criteria" and name it "Related to Smart Fridge"
+3. Click "Add Criteria" and name it "Related to Smart Fridge"
-8. Under set conditions, click "Find a Field".
+4. Under set conditions, click "Find a Field".
-9. Use field selector to find "Related Fridge" and then "DeviceId"
+5. Use field selector to find "Related Fridge" and then "Related Fridge"
-10. Under "Operator" select "Is Null"
+6. Under "Operator" select "Is Null"
-11. Leave "Boolean" and "False"
+7. Leave "Boolean" and "False"
-12. Click "Save"
+8. Click "Save"

+#### Create the Action
-13. Under "Immediate Actions" next to the new criteria, click "Add Action"
+1. Under "Immediate Actions" next to the new criteria, click "Add Action"
-14. Under Action Type, select "Post to Chatter"
+2. Under Action Type, select "Post to Chatter"
-15. Under Action name, type "Post Smart Fridge Data"
+3. Under Action name, type "Post Smart Fridge Data"
-16. Under "Post To", select "This Record"
+4. Under "Post To", select "User", "Select a User from a Record" and then pick the OwnerID field
-17. In the message section, type a message using the merge field lookup which reads something like "This case is related to Smart Fridge {![Case].Related_Fridge__c.DeviceId__c}.
+5. In the message section, type a message using the merge field lookup which reads something like "A case ({![Case].Id}) was opened related to Smart Fridge {![Case].Related_Fridge__c.DeviceId__c}.
 It was recorded at a temperature of {![Case].Related_Fridge__c.Temperature__c}, humidity of {![Case].Related_Fridge__c.Temperature__c}{![Case].Related_Fridge__c.Humidity__c} and the door with a status of {![Case].Related_Fridge__c.Door__c}."
-18. Click Save
+6. Click Save
-19. Click "Activate"
+7. Click "Activate"

-Now whenever a case is created that has a related Smart Fridge, the important data about that fridge will be accessible right from the case's chatter feed.
+Now whenever a case is created that has a related Smart Fridge, the important data about that fridge will be accessible right from the case owners's chatter feed.